 For me, a slightly overweight late-twentysomething gay man who used to be a very fit mid-twentysomething gay man, Sam Smith is pretty much the most accessible [new] pop star to emerge in recent years.
-Unlike Adam Lambert (who, everyone knows I stan hard for, especially since he saved my life and all), Sam Smith did not bust open the closet door wearing guyliner and making out with his male dancers on stage and being totally and unapolegetically flamboyant; Lambert is a fearless trailblazer who metaphorically flipped off his naysayers and hasn’t looked back once — I admire that about him.
-Sam Smith, however, waltzed out quietly and nobody quite saw him coming.
+Unlike Adam Lambert, Smith did not bust open the closet door wearing guyliner and making out with his male dancers on stage and being totally and unapolegetically flamboyant; Lambert is a fearless trailblazer who metaphorically flipped off his naysayers and hasn’t looked back once, a quality to no doubt admire.
+Smith, however, peeked out quietly and nobody quite saw him coming.

 Listening to his debut album, In the Lonely Hour, is much like peeking into the soul of a wounded, insecure man who desperately wants love.
 In sum, it’s the antithesis of everything you’d expect from a young twentysomething guy, who are stereotypically filled with bravado and testosterone and brag about conquests instead of earnestly recounting sexual failure.
 In “Stay With Me,” he sings, “Guess it’s true, I’m no good at a one night stand / But I still need love ’cause I’m just a man […] I don’t want you to leave, will you hold my hand?”

-A few weeks ago, I was having a conversation with my buddy Nic of The N!colas Blog about Sam Smith.
+A few weeks ago, I was having a conversation with Nicolas DiDomizio of The N!colas Blog about Smith.
 Somehow, in a conversation about his music, the topic of his weight came into play: